mjocean/PyProcGameHD-SkeletonGame/README.markdown

 	1. Either set the PYSDL2_DLL_PATH (as per the instructions, [here](http://pysdl2.readthedocs.org/en/latest/integration.html) or add a ``PYSDL2_DLL_PATH`` in the game's ``config.yaml``.
 	1. *Optional:* For MP4 support install OpenCV and libffmpeg

-3. Install the SkeletonGame version of PyProcGame along-side the One-Click installed pyprocgame.
-Download the ZIP of the files here, and extract it to somewhere other than your existing pyprocgame-master folder (e.g., C:\P-ROC\pyprocgame-hd\).
-Within that directory, from the command line run:
+3. Install the SkeletonGame version of PyProcGameHD along-side the One-Click installed pyprocgame.
+Download the ZIP of the GitHub project here, and extract it to somewhere other than your existing pyprocgame-master folder (e.g., C:\P-ROC\pyprocgame-hd\).
+From a command-prompt within that directory, from the command line run:

 ```python setup.py develop```